DenisLukianov21/OOP-project/readme.md

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 We'd love to see what you can do!

-## License

-This project is licensed under the [insert license here] License - see the LICENSE.md file for details